D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Motivation

-\textbf{LLM causes inaccuracy of decompiled code}.
-Though LLMs are widely used for code enhancement~\cite{jiang2024surveylargelanguagemodels}, they are known to introduce inaccuracies in code generation tasks~\cite{Pan_2024}.
+\textit{LLMs introduce inaccuracy during the decompiled code improvement}.
+LLMs, operating as probabilistic models that generate text through token-level predictions, systematically introduce inaccuracies in code quality improvement tasks, as evidenced by recent empirical studies documenting pervasive hallucination phenomena~\cite{llmhallucination2025zhang,Pan_2024,jiang2024surveylargelanguagemodels}.
 In the decompiled-code improvement scenario, we also observe that LLM-refined output frequently shows new errors.
-Here, we follow the previous work to define the inaccuracy in the decompiled code as either {\em syntax errors} that prevent successful compilation or {\em semantic deviations} between the LLM‑generated code and the original binary’s behavior.
-As shown in \Cref{tab:baselineresult}, an average 44.2\% of functions that were originally accurate become inaccurate after LLM processing.
-For the root cause, as the example shown later in \Cref{fig:casestudy3}, we observed that LLMs frequently make errors on small details, such as omitting brackets or instructions, or referencing the wrong variable, that are hard to spot yet vital for accuracy.
+Here, we follow the previous work~\cite{zhibo2020howfar} to define the inaccuracy in the decompiled code as either {\em syntax errors} that prevent successful compilation or {\em semantic deviations} between the LLM‑generated code and the original binary’s behavior.
+As shown in \Cref{tab:baselineresult}, an average of 44.2\% of functions that were originally accurate become inaccurate after LLM processing.
+For the root cause, as case study examples shown later in \Cref{casestudy}, we observed that LLMs frequently make errors on small details, such as omitting brackets or instructions, or referencing wrong variables, that are hard to spot yet vital for accuracy.

-These observations reveal that though LLMs may improve readability, they often introduce incorrectness of decompiled code, a factor that prior studies~\cite{Muqi2024Dhelix,zhibo2020howfar,cao2024evaluating,Taxonomy2024luke,yangbin2wrong} have identified as vital for effective decompilation.
-Hence, we propose an overarching principle for improving decompiled code quality: preserving accuracy while improving readability.
+These observations reveal that though LLMs may improve readability, they often introduce inaccuracy of decompiled code, a factor that prior studies~\cite{Muqi2024Dhelix,zhibo2020howfar,cao2024evaluating,Taxonomy2024luke,yangbin2wrong} have identified as vital for effective decompilation.
+Hence, we propose an overarching principle for improving decompiled code quality: \textit{preserving accuracy while improving readability}.

-\textbf{However, none of the existing work improves LLMs' code correction (i.e., accuracy) capability.} Specifically, LLM4Decompile, while effective at boosting readability, compromises the accuracy of the decompiled code, as shown in \Cref{tab:baselineresult}.
-DeGPT, meanwhile, is unable to improve the LLM’s inherent generation capabilities, because its fixes occur only at the inference stage rather than during training.
-These insights lead us to design a framework that enhances LLMs' ability to correct errors in the decompiled code while improving its readability.
+\textit{However, the existing "decompiler-LLM" pipeline does not follow the above principle.} Specifically, LLM4Decompile, while effectively boosting LLM's capability of generating more readable code through training, it compromises the accuracy of its output, as shown in \Cref{tab:baselineresult}.
+While running its \texttt{MSSC}, a mutated unit test, to check LLM output code semantics among inference, DeGPT uses random inputs that produce non-deterministic semantic check results and omits the check for syntax errors.
+In light of these limitations, we are motivated to develop a more effective "decompiler-LLM" pipeline, where the LLM backend is specifically designed for improving the readability of the decompiled code while preserving its syntactic and semantic accuracy.